dangermike/secret-santa/README.md

 participant shold be a member in an array with `name` and `address` parameters.
 This defaults to `data/people.json`, but you can use any path you like with the `--source-file` parameter.
 Please see the [example](data/example.json) for details.

+ You must also customize your email body by creating a template file.
+The file supports `{{.From}}` and `{{.To}}` which are the names pulled from the participants JSON File.
+This defaults to `data/email.template`, but you can use any path you like with the
+ `--template-file` parameter.
+Please see the [example](data/example.template) for details.

 ## Usage
 ```
 NAME:
-   secret-santa - Secret Santa Emailer!
+   config - Secret Santa Emailer!

 USAGE:
-   secret-santa [global options] command [command options] [arguments...]
+   config [global options] command [command options] [arguments...]

 VERSION:
    0.0.1

 COMMANDS:
    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --from-name value      Display name for sender (default: "Secret Santa Robotic Elf")